baelul/js-random-generator/README.md

 You will also be creating a calculator

-- Write a function called halfNumber that will take one argument (a number), divide it by 2, and return the result in an alert.
+- Write a function called halfNumber that will take one argument (a number), divide it by 2, and return the result in an `alert`.
 It should also log a string to the console like "Half of 5 is 2.5.".